Home / Use Cases / Audiences / High-Net-Worth Households

 Assess property and wealth exposure

-We scan 1,000+ broker sites for records tied to your name, all property addresses, business entity associations, and family connections.
+We scan every place that knows you for records tied to your name, all property addresses, business entity associations, and family connections.
 The report reveals which sites publish net worth estimates, property values, and the home address that your physical security is designed to protect.

 2